PSYC5514 Assessment and Selection

 the Master of Commerce (coursework) (41680)

 the Master of Human Resources and Employment Relations (coursework) (41660)

 - PSYC5714 Assessment and Selection for Psychologists

 - Contact hours

-- lectures/tutorials: 36 hours (13 x 3 hours).
+- lectures/Practical Classes: 36 hours (13 x 3 hours).
 Attendance to lectures is compulsory.

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.